gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   int64 host_count = 4;
 }

-// AutoupdateVersionStatus is the status for the AgentRolloutPlan. message AgentRolloutPlanStatus {
+// AutoUpdateVersionStatus is the status for the AgentRolloutPlan. message AgentRolloutPlanStatus {
   // last_active_host_index specifies the index of the last host that may be updated. int64 last_active_host_index = 1;